SAP-samples/teched2023-XP162/Exercises/3_Develop/4_Build.md

-**Build and deploy your HelloWorld the cloud application which you just created**
+**Build and deploy your HelloWorld application which you just created**
 1. Go back to your browser window or tab "SAP Business Application Studio" and in case open again the **Explorer** (the pages icon on the top left)&nbsp;

      ![](../images/Explorer.png)